 An image satellite weather forecasters check?
 That means meteorologists constantly monitor and use satellite data, and find the data crucial in constructing a valid forecasts.

-To use the pictures obtained from the image satellite weather specialists need to process and customize the data.
-How do they interpret satellite imagery?
+To use the pictures obtained from satellites each specialist needs to process and customize the data.
+How do they interpret this satellite imagery?

 This image satellite weather technology has been around a while.
 It has become vital to the great advances in weather forecasts that we have seen over the last 50 years or so.